specklesystems/speckle-docs/user/powerbi.md

 The 3D Viewer Visual was designed to work alongside our _PowerBI Data Connector_ (version 0.10 or above).
 The _data connector_ will output a table containing the following columns:

 - `data`: A column of records containing the data belonging to each speckle object.
-- `Stream URL`: The stream url this object was fetched from
+- `Project URL`: The Project url this object was fetched from
 - `Object ID`: The id of each speckle object in the table (this was extracted from the `data` records).

 > Other columns may be present, and can be user generated, but are not relevant for this section.